CharanGcG/one-concept-a-day/September-2025/13-09-2025-GPS/README.md

 ![Satellites around earth](/images/September-2025/13-09-2025/total%20satellites.jpg)
 ![Receiver chip on mobile](/images/September-2025/13-09-2025/Receiver%20chip.jpg)

-Above images shows satellites and the receiver chip on our mobiles
+Above images show satellites and the receiver chip on our mobiles

 Think about when you use **Google Maps** to find a coffee shop or when a food delivery app tracks your order.
 Your phone somehow knows **exactly where you are**.
 That’s thanks to **GPS (Global Positioning System)** — a worldwide “location service” powered by satellites in space.